Scottish Reformation Parliament: Process and ceremony

 The English correspondent Thomas Randolph described the ceremony surrounding the selection of the Lords of the Articles on 9 August 1560.
 The lords convened at Holyroodhouse then rode to the Tollbooth near St Giles.
 Mary, Queen of Scots was represented by the crown, mace and sword.
 After a speech by William Maitland, the articles of the peace with France were read and confirmed.
 The Lords of the Articles were chosen – these decided the agenda for the full parliament session.
-Then all the lords processed with the Duke to the Netherbow, and back to the Palace.
+Then all the lords processed with the Duke of Châtellerault to the Netherbow, and back to the Palace.
 The whole town wore armour, with trumpets sounding, and all other kinds of music.
 Randolph was confident the Lords of the Articles would commune on the "dysannullinge" of Papal authority.